Reference Organiser keeps track of technical papers and your reviews/notes on them.

 Several years ago I started keeping reviews every time I read a technical paper; mostly to help remember the key points of the paper but also as a source for copying and pasting a summary as the basis of a literature survey.

-Reference Organiser helps to manage the creation of reviews and acts as a search engine to locate a particular paper and the notes that go with it.
+Reference Organiser helps to manage the process of reading papers and acts as a search engine to locate a particular paper and the notes that go with it.

 Main Window